-3.16.42 Members of diabetes professional teams providing care or advice to adults with type 1 diabetes should be alert to the development or presence of clinical or subclinical depression and/or anxiety, in particular if someone reports or appears to be having difficulties with self-management.
+13.6.46 Members of diabetes professional teams providing care or advice to adults with type 1 diabetes should be alert to the development or presence of clinical or subclinical depression and/or anxiety, in particular if someone reports or appears to be having difficulties with selfmanagement.

-3.16.43 Diabetes professionals should:
+13.6.47 Diabetes professionals should:

-- ensure that they have appropriate skills in the detection and basic management of non-severe psychological disorders in people from different cultural backgrounds - be familiar with appropriate counselling techniques and drug therapy, while arranging prompt referral to specialists of those people in whom psychological difficulties continue to interfere significantly with wellbeing or diabetes self-management - Diabetes healthcare professionals should collaborate with Mental Health Services (including Clinical Psychology as part of a Liaison Mental Health Team and/or Community Mental Health Services) to establish pathways to ensure that when required, patients with type 1 diabetes have rapid access to Mental Health Services.
+- ensure that they have appropriate skills in the detection and basic management of non-severe psychological disorders in people from different cultural backgrounds - be familiar with appropriate counselling techniques and drug therapy, while arranging prompt referral to specialists of those people in whom psychological difficulties continue to interfere significantly with wellbeing or diabetes self-management. - Diabetes healthcare professionals should collaborate with Mental Health Services (including Clinical Psychology as part of a Liaison Mental Health Team and/or Community Mental Health Services) to establish pathways to ensure that when required, patients with type 1 diabetes have rapid access to Mental Health Services